kakyung98/A2A-VEX/vm_library/README.md

 * **Shared directory:** Host and guest communicate via `/shared` (mounted inside VM).
 Logs and artifacts persist there.
 * **Security:** All VMs are isolated QEMU instances with non-persistent overlays.
 * **Cleaning up:** Overlay images are automatically removed if no exploit artifacts are generated.
+* **Error Handling**: If between runs you are not able to connext to the base image on a given port, do `ps -aux | grep qemu` to see if a VM is already running on the given port.

 ---